WebPioneerPro/SimpleHTMLResume/README.md

 - Inside the `<body>` section, I used appropriate HTML tags to format the content for each section.
 - I included a profile photo and used anchor tags to create a multi-page website, listing additional resume aspects like Hobbies and Contact details.
 - I added a `<footer>` element with my name and copyright information.

-## How to View the Resume
-You can view my online resume by visiting the following GitHub Pages link: [My Online Resume](https://yourgithubusername.github.io/SimpleHTMLResume/)

-Feel free to explore the different sections of my resume and provide feedback.